Dear reader, welcome!

 As a follow up, in January 2018, I spoke during 10 minutes to a Tunisian radio called Shems FM about my game Shapion and my future ambitions in the world of technology (a video is available also down in this page).

-As of April 2018, I am a teaching assistant in the DBL Algorithms course under the supervision of Mark de Berg, where groups of students develop a software to solve a complex algorithmic problem.
-I am currently tutoring 4 groups of 7 students each and technically assisting the online grading system where students test their algorithms.
+From April until July 2018, I was a teaching assistant in the DBL Algorithms course under the supervision of Mark de Berg, where groups of students develop a software to solve a complex algorithmic problem.
+I tutored 4 groups of 7 students each and technically assisted the online grading system where students test their algorithms.

 Moreover, I was previously a board member of the Honors Study Association Confluente, the study association taking care of the Honors Academy I am part of.